maptiler/maptiler-mini-mobile-app/readme.md

 - in dev/watch mode: `npm run dev`
 - build a production bundle: `npm run build`

-After building the project for production, ViteJS lets you use the command `npm run preview` to run the prod locally locally.
+After building the project for production, ViteJS lets you use the command `npm run preview` to run the prod locally.

 ### Update the mobile app
 Both mobile projects (XCode workspace and Android Studio Workspace) need to be updated after the web project has been built for production.
 To make this happen: